 Paul wrote, which is important to know, though he always started his letters

-confirming that his hand wrote it.
-The significance of this being a letter of
+confirming that he wrote it with his own hand.
+The significance of this letter

-Paul is that he went the distance; he paid the price.
-He sacrificed his life
+Paul is that we can trust what he wrote.
+He went the distance; he paid the

-in a way that few of us would be willing to do, and for this reason we can
+in a way that few of us would, and for this reason we can

 trust his dogma, his theology and his judgment.